ITZSHOAIB/chukti/docs/step-definitions/contracts.md

 ```
 :::

-### :rocket: Then I deploy the smart contract with constructor arguments "args" and send "amount" Ether {#deploy-1}
+### :rocket: When I deploy the smart contract with constructor arguments "args" and send "amount" Ether {#deploy-1}

 - **Purpose:**
 To deploy a smart contract with given constructor arguments and initial Ether.